CinderZhang/DRIVER-PhilosophyBigPicture/SFEPD-DRIVER_Two_Pager.md

 **Saving & Investing:**
 Move from "I know the power of compounding" to
-"I tested three savings strategies, saw the 10-year impact, and chose the optimal path."
+"I tested three savings and investment strategies, saw the 10-year impact, and chose the optimal path."

 **Credit:**
 Move from "Utilization matters" to